Wadi, Karnataka: Business

 Wadi Market is old.
 Thursdays are marked as the weekly market (or weekly shandy or vaara santhe) days, where people from nearby towns and villages visit for selling and buying daily essentials like vegetables, fruits, etc.

 It's mainly held on road side near the railway ticket counter every Thursday from 9 am to around 6 pm, depending on availability of stock to be purchased.

 Important landmarks are GOPALRAO INFO SOLUTIONS and KHANDELWAL RAJORE BUILDING,SARDARJI BUILDING,IRANI BUILDING ARE the oldest building in Wadi.
-It is close to Wadi Railway Junction.
+It is close to Wadi Railway Junction.And there is a renowned shopping store "Begum's super bazar" located near vegetable market.